lpnh/icons-brew.yazi/README.md

 # icons-brew.yazi

-Make a hot Yazi `theme.toml` for your icons using your favorite color palette.
+Make a hot `theme.toml` for your Yazi icons with your favorite color palette.
 Basically just an adaptation of [tiny-devicons-auto-colors.nvim](https://github.com/rachartier/tiny-devicons-auto-colors.nvim) plugin for Yazi.